-‘Darling In The FranXX’: Zero Two’s Sexuality Discussed By Studio Trigger’s Hiromi Wakabayashi In Reddit AMA
+‘Darling In The FranXX’: Zero-Two’s Sexuality Discussed By Studio Trigger’s Hiromi Wakabayashi In Reddit AMA

 “I cannot speak for all of our titles, but I can say with confidence that Panty and Lalaco are heavily influenced by my preference,” he said.
 “I like to think that their openness to sexuality can be perceived as a symbol of freedom.”

-Hiromi says that the inspiration for Zero-Two’s anime design came from director Atsushi Nisigori and character designer Masayoshi Tanaka.
-When asked if Hiromi prefers Zero-Two or Ichigo, he chose Zero-Two, but clarified that “she’s however not a waifu material.
+Hiromi says that the inspiration for Zero-Two’s anime design came from director Atsushi Nishigori and character designer Masayoshi Tanaka.
+When asked if Hiromi prefers Zero-Two or Ichigo, he chose Zero-Two but clarified that “she’s however not a waifu material.
 I guess I’m attracted to her charismatic personality.”
 That’s probably a safe answer considering that some irate fans sent death threats to the writer and director of the now infamous Darling In The FranXX Episode 14 because of what happened with Ichigo and Hiro.

 When the controls of the FranXX like the Strelizia came up, someone asked if Trigger experimented with “two people in various kinky positions before the current doggy position was picked,” but Hiromi simply demurred by saying the cockpit design was the result of the director placing an order and the design team working together on the concept with everyone’s input.
 Hiromi also explained how the relationship between the girl and boy pilots works in the Darling In The FranXX anime.